-A family finding social worker will be allocated when the agency decision maker decides a child should be placed for adoption.
-The family finder will consider adoptive families approved by Derby City but, if there is no suitable local match, will refer a child to the East Midlands Consortium, the Adoption Register and Linkmaker.
+A family finding social worker is allocated when the agency decision maker decides a child should be placed for adoption.
+The family finder will consider adoptive families approved by Derby City and families approved by other agencies in the D2N2 subregion.
+If there is no suitable local match, will refer a child to the East Midlands Consortium, the Adoption Register and Link Maker.
 The agency uses a wide range of family finding strategies including, featuring children, exchange days and adoption activity days across the East Midlands in collaboration with the Consortium.
 The progress of family finding is tracked through adoption tracking meetings and the statutory review process.
-Potential matches for adopters approved by Derby City are considered by the adoption service.
+Potential matches for adopters approved by Derby City are considered by the adoption service and through the D2N2 family finding meetings.
 Approved adopters may be matched with children from the City but if no suitable match is identified they will be referred, subject to their consent, to the East Midlands Consortium.
-Adopters can self refer to Linkmaker. and the Adoption Register.
+Adopters can self-refer to Link Maker and the Adoption Register.